Ilmenite, Zirsill, Monazite

 At QMM, partnership with the local community is important to us, and we aim to work in ways that deliver sustained value for both our business and our host communities.

-For example, QMM provides funding for equipment and marketing and business development training to a local honey co-operative supporting farmers to harvest more than 4,800 litres of honey from 500 beehives in the remote region of Ampasy Nahampoana.
+For example, QMM provides funding for equipment and marketing as well as business development training to a local honey co-operative.
+This support helps producers to harvest and sell more than 4,800 litres of honey from 500 beehives in the remote region of Ampasy Nahampoana.

 Taxes & Royalties (QMM | Port d'Ehoala)